 Hydrolyzed Collagen: Finding a Therapeutic Amount

 The benefits of hydrolyzed collagen for joint health, hair, and nails are well documented.
-The use of collagen for gut repair and overall gut health, however, are rarely mentioned even though there is a significant amount of medical literature to support it.
+The use of collagen for gut repair and overall gut health, however, is rarely mentioned even though there is a significant amount of medical literature to support it.

 The dilemma is not whether it works for leaky gut but what a therapeutic amount would be.
 There may very well be medical literature somewhere that states this, but I have not been able to find it.
 Articles from ND’s and chiropractors range anywhere from 40 to 75 grams per day.
 A single serving of the Great Lakes Gelatin Collagen Hydrolysate that I use is two rounded tablespoons which are equal to 12 grams.
 It states on their label that you can take this amount twice a day which is 24 grams.
 Based on this I felt it was reasonable to add one more serving per day which would equal 36 grams per day.
 I also felt a 30-day timeline would be reasonable for this increased amount.
 I did, however, monitor my response daily and weekly.

-I noticed a difference at one serving, an increased improvement at two servings and a significant difference with three servings almost immediately.
+I noticed a difference at one serving, an increased improvement at two servings, and a significant difference with three servings almost immediately.
 I was not however able t0 maintain this, so I went back to two servings a day.

 The determination of a therapeutic amount of Hydrolyzed Collagen is another good example of why one needs to work with a functional medicine practitioner who is familiar with and has used therapeutic amounts of Collagen Hydrolysate.